Areum-Network/tokenist/README.md

 # 💸 Tokenist

-This repository contains token images for Areon.
+This repository contains token images for Areum.
 These images are used to enhance the visual representation of tokens within various scanners and explorers.

 ## Usage